CGM is reading low values at night

 Summary

 Continuous glucose monitors (CGMs) provide important metrics about the health of study participants.
-However, CGMs may falsely read low glucose values and issue "low glucose" alerts when they are being depressed, known as "compression lows."
+However, CGMs may falsely read low glucose values and issue "low glucose" alerts when they are being depressed, commonly known as "compression lows."
 This articles explores some of the common causes and solutions.

 Details